wearetradecraft/dxw-playbook-snapshot-March-2020/playbook.md

 We blog because want to share what we're doing and what we're learning about tech and government with the digital community.
-When we're hiring, we also want potential new staff to be able to to get to know us a bit beforehand.
+When we're hiring, we also want potential new staff to be able to get to know us a bit beforehand.
 Writing introductory blog posts and following up with communicating about the work we do helps people gauge what kind of team we are.
 We also work in the open and are keen to share our knowledge, express our values and get people thinking about